A Passion for Ceramics

-Once peak temperature has been reached, the kilns are rapidly cooled to pre-determined temperatures where the crystals are grown.
-As crystal formation requires slow cooling, these temperatures are held and further manipulated within this growth window for a further 6-12 hours or more to allow for crystal growth within the glaze matrix.
+Once peak temperature has been reached, the kilns are cooled to pre-determined temperatures where the crystals are grown.
+As crystal formation requires slow cooling, these temperatures are held and further manipulated within this growth window for a further 4-6 hours to allow for crystal growth within the glaze matrix.

 Crystals are formed at random, can take on a myriad of shapes and are three dimensional in nature.
 In direct sunlight or strong light, spectacular effects created by the refraction of light bouncing off the crystals give each piece a three dimensional quality and depth.
 Crystalline is one of the most stunning glazing techniques available.

 Metallic oxides and combinations of various materials are used to produce a wide range of colours.
 These range from dark cobalt blues through to golds, browns, pinks, pearls and reef greens.

 The beauty, depth and life expressed in a Crystalline glaze is spectacular and unsurpassed.
 It is a challenge to even the most experienced and knowledgeable potter.
 Like the gems which come from beneath the earth's surface, the Crystalline process does not come easily and must be won by many hours of hard work and dedication.